alpaka

 The alpaka accelerator library.

-Tag used in class inheritance hierarchies that describes that a specific concept (TConcept) is implem...
+Tag used in class inheritance hierarchies that describes that a specific interface (TInterface) is im...